molotovsingh/domaintocompanylegalname/Critical Document/The-Problem-Statement.md

 Domain-to-entity mapping is fundamentally a **many-to-many relationship problem** disguised as a simple lookup task.
 The core challenge is not finding "the correct" legal entity for a domain, but rather understanding that multiple valid entities exist, each serving different business intelligence needs.
 The solution requires embracing ambiguity, presenting multiple claims, and allowing user bias to guide final selection.

+**This entire domain intelligence platform is purpose-built to solve this specific business problem.** Every architectural decision, from the federated microservice design to the multi-stage processing pipeline, is engineered to handle the inherent complexity of mapping domains to their constellation of related legal entities.

 ## The Fundamental Misconception

 ### What People Think